 - Reusable Water Bottles

 Staying hydrated in the African heat is extremely important.
-Of course, you’ll no doubt want to bring along a sizeable water bottle or canteen that you can continuously refill on your trip.
+Of course, you’ll no doubt want to bring along a travel water bottle or canteen that you can continuously refill on your trip.

 - A Sturdy Phone Case